ArundhatiApte/ResponsiveWebSockets.js/README.md

 ### Installation

 Download package from releases page.
-In folder of your project install module by pakcage manager:
+In folder of your project install module by package manager:
 `npm install path/to/ResponsiveWebSockets.package.tar.gz`.

 ### Usage